Should I Be a Real Estate Developer?

-Master's programs in real estate development can help students learn about the issues that real estate developers frequently face, including design, planning, land use and environmental regulations.
-Many of these programs incorporate numerous disciplines, such as city and regional planning, finance, architecture and construction science, public policy, law, sustainability and management.
-Students enrolled in a master's program in real estate development can also expect to learn about negotiation, marketing, economics, urban history and deal structuring in all structures, including industrial, office, retail, commercial and residential.
+Master's programs in real estate development can help students learn about the issues that real estate developers frequently face, including design, planning, land use, and environmental regulations.
+Many of these programs incorporate numerous disciplines, such as city and regional planning, finance, architecture and construction science, public policy, law, sustainability, and management.
+Students enrolled in a master's program in real estate development can also expect to learn about negotiation, marketing, economics, urban history, and deal structuring in all capacities, including industrial, office, retail, commercial, and residential.
 Other applicable majors could include community development or urban planning.

 Step 4: Consider Certification